nasa/isaac/dense_map/geometry_mapper/readme.md

       to adjust for lightning differences, then apply the gamma transform back.
 This value should be set to the maximum observed ISO * exposure_time.
 The default is 5.1.
 Not used with simulated data.
     --smoothing_time: A larger value will result in a smoother mesh.
 The default is 0.00005.
+    --no_boundary_erosion: Do not erode the boundary when smoothing the mesh.
+Erosion may help with making the mesh more regular and easier to hole-fill, but may be undesirable in regions which don't get to be hole-filled.
     --max_num_hole_edges: Close holes in the mesh which have no more than this many edges.
 The default is 1000.
     --max_hole_diameter: The diameter (in meters) of the largest hole in the mesh to fill.
 The default is 0.3.
     --num_min_faces_in_component: Keep only connected mesh components with at least this many faces.
     --num_components_to_keep: How many of the largest connected components